rambotech/winexpext/README.md

 - Open windows explorer and select a file (not a folder), and right click on a file.
 There will be new items in the context menu for the following:

-    - **Timestamped Copy**: create a copy of a file, and suffixes the root name with a formated timestamp.
+    - **Timestamped Copy**: create a copy of a file, and suffixes the root name with a formated timestamp of the last updated time.
 This is useful for a snapshot in time of the file's contents, also known as generational clones.
+Multiple files can be selected.
     - **Timestamped Rename**: same as *Timestamped Copy* above, but does a rename instead.
+Multiple files can also be selected.